isaiahhaley0/assignment2pt1/README.md

 **Additional Features:**

 The additional fields that I added to  the search results are the formats the book is availaible in and a rating, that also displays a star rating.
+The star rating is automatically selected and displays the proper star rating to within half a star.